Ph.D. Degree Requirements

 Students must complete a minimum of 42 credit hours with a “B” average or better.
 Of these 42 hours, 39 must be at the 7000 level or higher.
 Only six hours of independent study can be counted towards the credit requirement.
 Also, 35 hours must be taken within the political science department.
 Students must take the core seminar in at least three of six fields: American Politics (7011), Comparative Politics (7012), International Politics (7013), Political Theory (7004), Public Policy (7016), & Methodology (7085).
 During a student’s first semester in residence, he/she is required to take two introductory courses: PSCI 7075: Introduction to Professional Political Science and PSCI 7085: Introduction to Political Data Analysis.

-Funded students must complete a minimum of nine credit hours per semester for their first five semesters or until they have passed comprehensive exams.
-As a condition of funding, all students appointed as graduate assistants are required to enroll in two one-credit hour courses during the first year.
+Funded students must complete a minimum of nine graded credit hours per semester for their first five semesters or until they have passed comprehensive exams.
+Courses registered and taken as pass/fail do not count towards the nine graded credit hours per semester needed or the 42 credit hours required to complete the degree.
+As a condition of funding, all students appointed as teaching assistants are required to enroll in two one-credit hour courses during the first year, Teaching Political Science I and II.

 Students should select their fields and courses keeping in mind that they must pass comprehensive exams in a first (major) field and a second (minor) field, but not in their third field.
 Students, with the agreement of their advisor, have the option of constructing a “thematic” or “cross-area” third field that can include courses taken outside the Political Science department.
 Examples of cross-area fields include, but are not limited to, “globalization,” “democratic governance,” “institutional design,” and “political economy.”
 It should be noted that courses cannot double count as courses in two separate fields.
 The requirement for this cross-area concentration is the completion of an appropriate core seminar and two additional seminars with at least a "B" in each.
 Approval of the cross-field topic, and the required course credit(s), is at the discretion of the Director of Graduate Studies.
 A cross-field emphasis may be desired by students whose research interests fall within multiple traditional fields and/or by those students who want to demonstrate competence in a unique area of interest.
 Students choosing this option should, however, consider that there are advantages and disadvantages associated with cross-field specializations.